Dalvik: Definition, Examples

 Key Takeaways

-1. Dalvik is a software that specifically designed for Android to run applications.
+1. Dalvik is a software that is specifically designed for Android to run applications.
 It is a crucial component of the Android operating system.

 3. Dalvik has been replaced on Android by ART (Android Runtime).
 ART translates bytecode into native code before installing the application on the device, resulting in a significant speed improvement over the just-in-time compilation performed by Dalvik.